Longer-range Nissan Leaf e+ joins line-up permanently

 Charging times aren’t expected to be much different either, with Nissan claiming that a new system capable of handling rapid chargers up to 100kW will see the Leaf e+ topped up to 80% in around 40 minutes.

-Nissan has also announced a new range-topping version of the standard Leaf.
+A new range-topping version of the standard Leaf was confirmed earlier in the year.
 Priced from £31,095, the flagship ‘3.ZERO’ trim adds a new eight-inch touchscreen and “additional connectivity services such as door-to-door navigation.”
-A new version of the Nissan ConnectEV app has also been promised.

 New body colours and two-tone colour combinations are available to customers, and Nissan’s e-Pedal and ProPILOT systems are included.